-- 1 Check the cable connections (power and display) to the monitor. - 2 Check the video interface cabling from the system to the monitor. - 3 Run the LCD Built-in Self Test (BIST).
+- 1. Check the cable connections (power and display) to the monitor. - 2.
+Check the video interface cabling from the system to the monitor.

 If the tests run successfully, the problem is not related to video hardware.

 If the tests fail, see the Getting help section.